M0dM/logstash-filter-duration/README.md

 # logstash-filter-duration
-A new filter adding a new field with the time interval in second from two given dates
+This filter will add a new field with the time interval in second from two given dates.